thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

   - new category: "computer graphics"
   - added "Raytracing In One Weekend Series"
   - added "Flim", "IZ-US" and "Xtal" by Aphex Twin to [some tunez](#music)
+  - added "Writing a compiler in Ruby, bottom up"
+  - added "An Introduction to Shader Art Coding" and "Building Collision Simulations: An Introduction to Computer Graphics"